-- St. Louis Park Public Schools has one of the most robust enrichment programs K-12 in the state.
+- St. Louis Park Public Schools has a robust enrichment programs K-12.

-- We provide gifted and talented programing four days a week to every K-5 student through STEAM (Science, Technology, Education and Human Development, the Arts, and Math) programming.
+- We provide gifted and talented programing 120 minutes a week to every K-5 student through STEAM (Science, Technology, Education and Human Development, the Arts, and Math) programming.
 We have eight fulltime enrichment teachers.
 Prior to our enrichment programming changes, a small portion of students received only 40 minutes of gifted programming per week.

 - We offer more than 40 Advanced Placement (AP), International Baccalaureate (IB) and Concurrent College courses at the high school, significantly more than most Minnesota school districts.